High-lavander/e-commerce/README.md

 # E-commerce App

-The online store named "APPNAME" provides you, as a customer, with the opportunity to enjoy all the possibilities of purchasing organic products, viewing the descriptions and compositions of the items, adding them to your cart, and, ultimately, making a purchase and having it delivered to any part of the world!
+The online store named `Organic Shop` provides you, as a customer, with the opportunity to enjoy all the possibilities of purchasing organic products, viewing the descriptions and compositions of the items, adding them to your cart, and, ultimately, making a purchase and having it delivered to any part of the world!

 ## Getting Started